-Design and implement traffic calming projects and street safety measures within school zones.
-Treatments will likely include high-visibility crosswalks, school signage, speed limit signs and traffic calming elements such as speed humps.
-SFMTA staff will work with the San Francisco Unified School District (SFUSD) and community members to implement appropriate treatments.
+Install dedicated bicycle facilities in both directions on 5th Street between Mission and Townsend Streets.
+The Design and implement traffic calming projects and street project will upgrade the existing green-back sharrows safety measures within school zones.
+Treatments will with increased bicycle separation, which may include likely include high-visibility crosswalks, school signage, cycle tracks.
+The project will be ready for implementation speed limit signs and traffic calming elements such with the completion of the Central Subway and the as speed humps.
+SFMTA staff will work with the San relocation of Muni service to 4th Street.
+The strategy also Francisco Unified School District (SFUSD) and community expands the scope of the guick-build project to fund the members to implement appropriate treatments. construction of additional capital improvements along the corridor including a raised crosswalk at Minna Street, ST043: Program: Proactive Local Traffic Calming four transit boarding islands, and roadway striping.

-ST043: Program: Proactive Local Traffic Calming Track
+Track